 The causes of this type of mesothelioma are largely a mystery.
 There is a connection to asbestos, but not everyone who develops this type of cancer has been exposed to it.
 With the most common type of mesothelioma, the pleural form, inhaled fibers of asbestos become lodged in the lining of the lungs.
 This causes damage that may lead to cancer.
-How asbestos that is inhaled, or even accidentally ingested, could move to the testes and cause damage is not well understood, but it seems to be possible.
+It seems to be possible that asbestos that is inhaled, or even accidentally ingested could move to the testes and cause damage but how is not well understood.

 Because there are so few cases, it has been difficult to list common symptoms of testicular mesothelioma.
 The most likely symptom that leads ultimately to a diagnosis, is a lump on one of the testicles.
 Because testicular mesothelioma is so rare, the usual first diagnosis is an inguinal hernia.
 This occurs when the abdominal wall weakens and part of the intestines bulge outward.
 It can protrude through the testicle.

 Another possible symptom of this type of cancer is a hydrocele, which is the buildup of fluid in the tunica vaginalis that causes the scrotum to swell.
-A lump and a hydrocele can both cause swelling and pain in the testicles, which is why most people with this type of mesothelioma end up seeing their doctor for a diagnosis.
-One case study found that epididymitis, the inflammation the sperm-carrying tube in the testicles, could be a symptoms or complication of testicular mesothelioma.
+Most people with this type of mesothelioma end up seeing their doctor for a diagnosis because a lump and a hydrocele can both cause swelling and pain in the testicles.
+One case study found that epididymitis, the inflammation the sperm-carrying tube in the testicles, could be a symptom or complication of testicular mesothelioma.

 If a hernia is ruled out, the next step is likely an ultrasound or a CT scan to image the testicles.
 These are typical imaging techniques used to look for tumors and to see if cancer has spread to other organs.
 If tumors are found in the imaging scans, a biopsy may then be performed to look at cells from the tumor under a microscope.
 This can help determine whether the tumors are mesothelioma or another type of cancer, but it is not foolproof.
-In many cases the diagnosis of mesothelioma does not come until surgery has been done to remove the tumor.
+In many cases the tumor is removed before the diagnosis of mesothelioma comes.

 The most common type of treatment for testicular mesothelioma is to remove part or all of a testicle.
 This surgery is called an oriechtomy.
 A radical, or complete, oriechtomy is the most likely strategy to attempt to cure this type of cancer.
 The removal of an entire testicle, if done before the cancer has had a chance to spread, could save a patient’s life.
-Because mesotheliomas of all types are aggressive and prone to spread to other organs, removing the whole testicle is a likely strategy.
+Removing the whole testicle is a likely strategy because mesotheliomas of all types are aggressive and prone to spread to other organs.

 Patients undergoing this surgery are also likely to be imaged to see if the cancer has spread to the nearby lymph nodes.
 If it has, those may be surgically removed as well.
 Imaging scans can then be used as a follow up after surgery to determine if any cancer is left or if it has returned months or years after treatment.
 Some patients may also receive chemotherapy or radiation therapy as a follow up to surgery to eliminate any remaining cancerous tissue.

 The outlook for someone with a testicular mesothelioma diagnosis is often much better than for other forms of this cancer.
 It is still an aggressive type of cancer that has the potential to metastasize, but surgery is often more successful than with other types of mesothelioma and some patients are cured.
 Even when surgery seems to cure this cancer, though, it is possible that it will recur.
-Radiation and chemotherapy after surgery reduces that risk, but it is always possible.
+It is always possible though radiation and chemotherapy after surgery reduces that risk.